 July 1, 2316

 Ethan didn’t remember the rest of his walk through the cream halls and admiral carpet.
-He didn’t remember losing sight of the colored wall stripes that told him which classrooms he neared.
-His eyes registered the sign on the door that read: COUNCIL ROOM.
+He didn’t remember losing sight of the colored wall stripes told him which classrooms he neared.
+His eyes registered the sign on the door reading: COUNCIL ROOM.
 Ethan scratched the space between his eyebrows and stared at the ornate bronze handle.
 Once he touched the knob, he committed to entering the Council’s domain.

 Taking a deep breath, Ethan stretched out his hand and clenched it into a fist.
 He counted to ten, uncurled his fingers, and twisted the knob.
 It gave way under pressure and he pushed the door open.
 He couldn’t see anything short of a few feet into the space.
-The lights were out and the only illumination came from the hallway.
+The lights were out, and the only illumination came from the hallway.
 He stepped into the dark and the door swung closed behind him.
 Ethan thought he heard footsteps before a hand pushed him forward.
 He tried to spin around, but as soon as he did, the person vanished.
 The darkness pulled him back.
 Adrenaline filled his heart—he could barely move.

-Something forced him into a chair and he flew down the hall on the mobile furniture.
+Something forced him into a chair, and he flew down the hall on the mobile furniture.
 He had no time to think about the dark around him.
 Ethan’s hair pulled back from his forehead.
 The chair hit an inhibitor and Ethan launched forward.
 He put out an arm to try and catch himself, but his right shoulder connected with the ground first and he rolled until he hit a wall.
 The teenager’s hair started a slow creep back into place and he lifted his left hand to speed up the process.